A-Meteor-in-Feb/DDS_RealData/README.md

-# DDS_IMU
+### Data from all devices and tranmitted by DDS
-This repository is for IMU sensor data transmission via DDS, starting from September 12, 2024 :)
+This repository is for data transmission via DDS, starting from September 12, 2024 :)